List of chief judges of the New York Court of Appeals: Chief judges between 1847 and 1870

+Until 1847 the most senior judge in the state was the Chancellor of New York.
+That position was abolished in 1847 when the court system was re-organized, and the Chief Judge succeeded the Chancellor as the head of the state's judicial system.

 Chief judges between 1870 and 1974

+An amendment to the New York Constitution, adopted in November 1869, re-organized the Court of Appeals.
+The first judges were to be elected at a special statewide election to take office on July 4, 1870.

 Chief judges since 1974

 After 1974, judges of the New York Court of Appeals were no longer elected, following reforms to the New York Constitution.
 Instead, an appointment process was created.